 ICES‑003 prescribes two Classes of limits of radio noise for ITE: Class A limits for non-residential operation and Class B limits for residential operation.
 Only ITE intended strictly for non-residential use in commercial, industrial or business environments, and whose design or other characteristics strongly preclude the possibility of its use in a residential environment, shall be permitted to comply with the Class A limits.
 All ITE that cannot meet the definition for Class A operation shall comply with the Class B limits.

 Note: The ITE shall comply with both the conducted and the radiated emissions limits for power lines, within the same Class, with no intermixing of classification is allowed.

-RSS-210, RSS-247 and RSS-Gen applies to intentional radiators.
+RSS-210, RSS-247, and RSS-Gen apply to intentional radiators.
 The various types of intentional radiators covered by these two standards include cable-locating equipment, cordless telephones, remote control and alarm transmitters, field-disturbance sensors for opening doors, and spread-spectrum systems for wideband data transmission.
 Intentional radiators governed by ISED must either have a permanently attached antenna or provide a unique connector to prevent the use of unauthorized antennas.
-The rules for operation of radio transmitters detail the fundamental field strength, power, power density, frequency accuracy, and permitted harmonic and spurious emissions.
+The rules for the operation of radio transmitters detail the fundamental field strength, power, power density, frequency accuracy, and permitted harmonic and spurious emissions.